“Dispassionate objectivity is itself a passion, for the real and for the truth.”

 |Admin Tools||Blueprints||Build Management|

 |Continuous Integration||CRM||Custom Fields|

 |Dashboard Gadgets||Dependency management||Deployments|

 These categories are somewhat “gross” and it’s our intention over the next while to create our own categories.
 An example of this is that “Charts and diagrams” includes charting such as Draw IO and story mapping tools – we regard these as quite different segments.

 Yet within these categories the search criteria are fairly general.
 To properly understand the success of an app – it is important to look at a number of factors;

 - Age of app (when was the first release? simply go to the vendor support release home page).
 Make sure the app is mature and has at least 3 major releases.
 Further that the app has recently released a new version even with fixes within the last month or so.

 How to proceed

-If you are looking for an independent, objective assessment of the apps you have today and those that you are considering please give us a call!
+If you are looking for an independent, objective assessment of the apps you have today and those that you are considering please call us!